 Generally, I'm fascinated by the accelerating progress of technology and the ways the world is changing.
 I aim to contribute to our knowledge of mind, with the eventual goal of building the foundations of an artificial general intelligence (AGI).
 Development of even a single AGI will result in the discovery of technologies we can scarcely now imagine, which will ultimately make possible unimpeded pursuit of happiness for every person (see this cool TED talk).
-Of course, there will be dangers along the way, and we may need legislation to protect workers from automation, but we owe it to every human not to allow fear to hinder progress.
+Of course there will be dangers along the way, and we may need legislation to protect workers from automation, but we owe it to every human not to allow fear to hinder progress.
 However, let's not get too starry-eyed — we have much to do!

 Here is my curriculum vitae.